 On March 1, 2004, ISO-NE filed a proposal to implement Locational Installed Capacity (LICAP) in New England to allow for the imposition of incentive pricing for transmission constrained areas.
 FGE and UES have intervened in the proceeding.
 Both FG&E and UES are located in a non-constrained area of the power pool which should have modest LICAP prices for several years under the filed proposal.
 ISO-NE also requested that FERC indicate what market entities should have the long-term obligation to contract for LICAP and recommended that the obligation should be the responsibility of distribution utilities.
 FG&E and UES commented that this question has significant implications on state retail choice programs and potentially on financial assurance issues for the distribution companies.
+On June 2, 2004 the FERC issued an order generally accepting the ISO-NE approach to LICAP, but delayed implementation until January 1, 2006 and set many of the issues for hearing, with an initial decision due June 1, 2005.

-SMD, the formation of an RTO, LICAP and other wholesale market changes are not expected to have a material impact on Unitil's operations because of the cost recovery mechanisms for wholesale energy costs approved by state regulators.
+SMD, the formation of an RTO, LICAP and other wholesale market changes are not expected to have a material impact on Unitil's operations because of the cost recovery mechanisms for wholesale energy costs approved by the Company's regulators.

-Other Regulatory Proceedings - Between December 2002 and January 2003, FG&E and UES received approval from their respective state regulatory commissions for accounting orders to mitigate certain accounting requirements related to pension plan assets, which have been triggered by the substantial decline in the capital markets.
-These approvals allowed FG&E and UES to treat the additional minimum pension liability as Regulatory Assets and avoided the reduction in equity that would otherwise be required.
-These regulatory orders did not pre-approve the amount of pension expense to be recovered in future rates, which recovery will be determined in future proceedings.
-Based on these approvals, FG&E's and UES' additional minimum pension liabilities are included in Regulatory Assets on the Company's balance sheet.
+Other Regulatory Proceedings - Between December 2002 and January 2003, FG&E and UES received approval from their respective state regulatory commissions for accounting orders to mitigate certain accounting requirements related to prepaid pension plan assets, which have been triggered by the substantial decline in the capital markets and a sharp decrease in interest rates.
+These approvals allowed FG&E and UES to offset the additional minimum pension liability obligation as a Regulatory Asset and avoid the reduction in equity that would otherwise have been required.
+These regulatory orders did not preapprove the amount of pension expense to be recovered in future rates, which recovery will be determined in future proceedings.
+Based on these approvals, FG&E's and UES' additional minimum pension liability obligations are offset by amounts included in Regulatory Assets on the Company's balance sheet.

 On December 15, 2003, FG&E filed a request to defer and record, as a regulatory asset or liability, the difference between the level of pension and Post Retirement Benefits Other than Pension (PBOP) expenses that are included in its base rates and the amounts that are required to be booked in accordance with SFAS No. 87 and SFAS No. 106, since the effective date of its last base rate change.
-The MDTE issued an order on February 5, 2004 approving FG&E's request for this accounting order to defer these costs.
+The MDTE issued an order on February 5, 2004 approving FG&E's request to defer these costs.
+On April 30, 2004, FG&E filed new tariffs with the MDTE to establish a reconciliation adjustment mechanism for both its Gas Division and Electric Division to provide for the recovery of costs associated with the Company's employee pension benefits and PBOP expenses.
+The MDTE has established a procedural schedule in this matter under which a decision may be issued early in the fourth quarter of 2004.

 On December 19, 2003, UES filed with the NHPUC a Petition for Deferral of its PBOP expenses not recovered in base rates.
 On January 30, 2004 the NHPUC issued an order approving UES's request for this accounting order to defer these costs.
 On March 15, 2004 UES filed a petition with the NHPUC for recovery of PBOP costs.
-UES proposes an increase to its distribution base rates of \$1.0 million to provide for the recovery of these costs, effective May 1, 2004.
+UES proposed an increase to its distribution base rates of \$1.0 million to provide for the recovery of these costs, effective May 1, 2004.
+The NHPUC issued orders approving the proposed rates, for effect on May 1, 2004